devkral/django-fast-ratelimit/README.md

 -   end: when does the block end
 -   group: group name
 -   reset: function to reset count if cache was used and include_reset specified otherwise None

+or raises `ratelimit.Disabled` in case of the count in the rate is zero

 ### ratelimit.aget_ratelimit: